MarcRussell2/car-accident-analysis/README.md

 # Conclusion

-I initally wanted to focus my study on how weather conditions effect accident rates.
+I initially wanted to focus my study on how weather conditions effect accident rates.
 It turned out that adjusting my data to account for the fact that is not independent and identically distributed proved difficult.
 To remedy this, I would source a dataset of locational-hourly-weather and merged with the accident data set.
 Instead I shifted focus to locational and temporal relationships to accident rates.

 I found the relationships between state accident rates very interesting.